gutenberg/learn-tikz.github.io/en/more-05.md

 \end{document}
 ```

-This shows two important ideas:.
+This shows two important ideas.
 First, `beamer` divides a document into frames,
 each of which can make more than one slide (page).
 Second, `beamer` adds to the
 normal LaTeX syntax to allow parts of the source to appear 'a bit at a time'.
 This is powerful but more complicated than we can cover here: take a look  at